In the cycle of nature There is no such thing as victory or defeat; there is only movement.

 I remember back in the old days trying to pitch the development team for a startup I worked on to adopt the principles of Getting Real and read more of the Signal vs. Noise blog.
 We wasted countless hours in brainstorming meetings and specifications only to see much of the work never get completed because of newly-minted feature priorities established weeks later.

-The most recent book from 37signals founders Jason Fried and David Heinemeier Hansson, Rework, has the same writing style, attitude and advice every want to actually accomplish something.
+The most recent book from 37signals founders Jason Fried and David Heinemeier Hansson, Rework, has the same writing style, attitude and advice for anyone actually wanting to accomplish something.

 Highly recommend Revolution 2.0, Wael Ghonim’s memoir of the events surrounding the 2011 Egyptian uprising and subsequent dismissal of president Hosni Mubarak.

-Matt Taibbi’s April 2010 Rolling Stone article The Great American Bubble Machine set the foundation for his recent book Griftopia: Bubble Machines, Vampire Squids, and the Long Con That Is Breaking America.
-Taibbi’s writing style is direct, at times profane, but never fails to entertain while giving insight into what’s happening within the world of [...]
+Taibbi’s writing style is direct, at times profane, but never fails to entertain while giving insight into what’s happening within the world of high finance.

 I don’t know much about the intricacies of Wall Street and the world of subprime mortgage bonds, collateralize debt obligations (CDOs) and credit default swaps, but Michael Lewis’ The Big Short does a excellent job of highlighting what went wrong in the last decade that led to our economic crisis.

 Many people lost homes they shouldn’t have held mortgages on in the first place, and the banking and finance industry was rewarded for its carelessness with a whimsical, multi-billion dollar government bailout.
 You finish The Big Short realizing the financial industry is one big sausage factory whose end product is something you’re not really sure what’s inside, but tastes great until you discover it might actually be bad for you.